appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 ### Environment Variables Permissions

 The following table details the roles and restrictions for the [**Environment Variables**](/environment-variables).
-Please refer to the modules related information and coution notes.
+Please refer to the related module information and caution notes.

 | Environment Variable | Scopes                                        | Owner | Manager | Viewer |
 |----------------------|-----------------------------------------------|-------|---------|--------|